megtan1905/cyclistic-bike-share/README.md

 ## Process

-I used RStudio to conduct my analysis due to the efficiency and accessibility of the program, huge amount of data and being able to create the visualisations.
+I used RStudio to conduct my analysis due to the efficiency and accessibility of the program,its ability to handle huge amount of data and being able to create the visualisations.

 ### 1.Installing packages and library